msaaddev/github-interact-cli/readme.md

 ### 📦 Create New Repo

-Once you are done with the above setup, write the following in the terminal to run the CLI again.
+Write the following in the terminal to run the CLI again.

 ```
 github